Musings of a Homemaker – Houghton Lake Resorter Newspaper

 You can now describe almost anything at all

-with the terms, “sweet and lovely,”
+with the terms, “sweet and lovely,”.

-for those over-used adjectives of the past, may have become the only remaining,
+Over-used adjectives of the past, may have become the only remaining,

 Our English language